Mutasem-Tamimi/Speech-Emotion-Recognition-SER-using-LSTM-RNN/README.md

 ## Results and Performance

-The model's performance is evaluated based on the accuracy of emotion classification.
+The model's performance is evaluated based on the accuracy of emotion classification and achieves 99.06% accuracy on the test data.
 Metrics such as confusion matrices and accuracy scores are used to assess its effectiveness.

 ## Tools and Libraries